skiptirengu/abot/README.md

 **A:** Why not?

 **Q:** _What does this do?_
 **A:** It has a streaming system with url queueing and youtube v3 api searching, but for the latter you need to create a YouTube api token.
-It also some other text commands (see help for info).
+It also has some other text commands (see !help for info).

 **Q:** _Can I copy, share, sell, tell my friends I programmed this bot, give it as a birthday present to my grandma, etc?_
 **A:** Yes, you can [Do What The F*ck You Want](LICENSE) with it.